 (Ibid.; Stein & Dawsey; 2/26/2020.)

-So far, he doesn’t own the CDC.
+So far Donald doesn’t own the CDC.

-Greg Sargent in Trump’s Brain
+Journalist Greg Sargent in Trump’s Brain

 “We already know Trump views the markets as a kind of backup gauge of his chances of reelection.
 But now, with markets tumbling, Trump has persuaded himself that warnings from his own administration’s health officials about the public threat it poses to Americans are to blame for those market travails. … The core absurdity of Trump raging at the media for hyping coronavirus is that his own officials are describing it in terms Trump won’t acknowledge.
 He doesn’t want them to publicly do this, because it influences his leading gauge of his political health. …

 “If the media reports facts about coronavirus that Trump fears will damage him politically, or if officials follow procedures ensuring accountability in government — as the whistleblower and officials who testified to Congress about the Ukraine scheme did — [Trump purports] these things can only constitute corruption in their own right, that is, corrupt plots against Trump.
 All this justifies any and all [of his] efforts to corrupt government [that] Trump undertakes on his own behalf.
-[His M.O. is] everyone is corrupt.
+[His assumption is] everyone is corrupt.
 All that matters is who wins or loses.”

 (Sargent, Greg; “As the Virus Spreads, Trump Rages Over the Markets.
 That’s Alarming.”; The Washington Post; 2/26/2020.)